KIT-MRT/arbitration_graphs/README.md

 - [yaml-cpp](https://github.com/jbeder/yaml-cpp)
 - [Googletest](https://github.com/google/googletest) (optional, if you want to build unit tests)
 - [Crow](https://crowcpp.org) (optional, needed for GUI only)
-- [pybind11](https://pybind11.readthedocs.io/en/stable/) (optional, if you want to build Python bindings and unit tests)
+- [pybind11](https://pybind11.readthedocs.io/en/stable/) (optional, if you want to build Python bindings and Python unit tests)

 See also the [`Dockerfile`](./Dockerfile) for how to install these packages under Debian or Ubuntu.
 </details>